Call for Papers 2025

 6. Significance and Impact: Is the paper of significance relative to other papers in the same field of interest?
 Will other researchers or instructors in the same field cite the paper?
 Is the paper likely to have an impact on the practice of engineering education, or future research in engineering education?

-7. References: Are there sufficient and appropriate references on prior research on engineering pedagogy applied by the authors and review of similar work carried out by other educators in the field?
+7. References: Are there enough references on prior research on engineering pedagogy applied by the authors and review of similar work done by other educators in the field?

 The review process will follow the same deadlines as the standard ASEE abstract and manuscript process with peer review.
 Abstracts should be 500 words or less.
 Authors of accepted abstracts will be invited to submit full-length submission for peer review.
 Note that the BYOE paper should be in the form of a procedure description and instruction.
-The paper should be written in a manner that will allow others to easily duplicate the experiment and explain the motivation for the development of the experiment and the expected learning outcomes.
+The written submission should be crafted in a way that will allow others to easily duplicate the experiment and explain the motivation for the development of the experiment and the expected learning outcomes.
 An example of a BYOE paper is linked here.
-BYOE papers that are selected for presentation after the review of the required paper will be published in the Proceedings of the ASEE Annual Conference.
+BYOE submissions selected for presentation after reviewing the required written submission will be published in the Proceedings of the ASEE Annual Conference.

 BYOE Abstracts will be reviewed against the following criteria: